eNVy047/YouTube-x/Readme.md

 ## Introduction

-This is a ``YOUTUBE + TWITTER`` backend project that covers allmost the functionalities of youtube and also combines the tweet functionality from twitter into it.
+This is a ``YOUTUBE + X`` backend project that covers allmost the functionalities of youtube and also combines the tweet functionality from twitter into it.
 Find more about his project in the documentaion below.

 ## Important links